 Education is the most significant difference between Sanders and Clinton.
 Yes they differ on healthcare, but who can really blame her for not wanting to go down that road again, and sort of on guns but not really in principle - Sanders does not think restrictions on gun sales are unconscionable - and of course the differ on Wall St but that is just part of the same thing.

 But in addressing the crisis in higher education the difference is huge.
 Hooge, Sanders would say, in almost the same accent as Trump.
-Clinton says she wants to make college more affordable (yawn they have been saying that for years and its just getting more expensive) but on the PRINCIPLE of free education she asks if we really want to pay for Trump's kids to go to college
+Clinton says she wants to make college more affordable (yawn they have been saying that for years and its just getting more expensive) but on the PRINCIPLE of free education she asks if we really want to pay for Trump's kids to go to college?

 And Yes actually I do because that is why this election is really about education.
 Because it turns out that the Trump supporters are mostly people who did not get to go to college or finish college.
 I want to pay for his kids and him and his supporters to go but only if I can get some assurance about the quality of education they are going to have - not some business degree that will teach them how to avoid paying their debts by declaring bankruptcy willy nilly all over the shop - but a degree that might include some classes in ethics or philosophy, a bit of constitutional history or at least allow them to recognize a snake oil salesman in full pitch.
 If this stat is not an indication that education is a public good I don't know what is?